 Wetting of solder pads is evaluated in accordance with J-STD-003.
 The thickness of the tin layer is defined from “covered” with approx. 1 µm at the hole entrance for THT connections to ≤ 40 µm in the pad center.
-The coating thicknesses can be determined destructively by means of microsection and non-destructively by means of X-ray fluorescence.
+The coating thicknesses can be determined destructively by means of grinding.
 In the “HAL lead-free” process, the base material of the PCB is subjected to high thermal stress due to the large, relative temperature swing (from room temperature to 270 °C) of lead-free solder.
 Therefore, HAL lead-free is not recommended for standard Tg-FR4 base materials.

 Further advantages of "HAL lead-free

-HAL lead-free can be combined with electroplated nickel-gold for connector contacts.
+HAL lead-free can be combined with electroplated nickel/gold for connector contacts.
 Hot air tinning is suitable for press-fit technology.
 The surface is unsuitable for any wire bonding processes.
-Compared to the insensitive ENIG and the sensitive chemical tin settles HAL unleaded in the middle.
-That means concretely: the surface is quite insensitive to thermal processes that occur after the application of the soldering surface follow, e.g. the curing of lacquers or drying processes of the Printed circuit board before component assembly.
-In a direct comparison of process costs, lead-free hot air tinning is less expensive than soldering surfaces electroless nickel-gold and chemical tin.
+Compared to the ENIG and the sensitive chemical tin, HAL lead-free settles in the middle.
+In concrete terms, this means that the surface is quite insensitive to thermal processes that follow the application of the solder surface, e.g. the curing of lacquers or drying processes of the PCB before component assembly.
+In a direct comparison of process costs, lead-free hot air tinning is less expensive than soldering surfaces electroless nickel/gold and chemical tin.
 Hot air tinning has a share of approx. 20 % of all solder surfaces used in Europe; the trend is downward.